Dar Al-Hijrah By-Laws

 Section VI: Elections and Voting Procedures

-The Board of Directors shall appoint an election committee to
+The Board of Directors shall appoint an election committee to manage all issues related to elections including nomination of members.

 Article VI: Board of Directors